71cj34/71cj34.github.io/README.md

 Welcome to the repository my personal site [jasoncheng.me](https://jasoncheng.me) is served from.

 It uses only plain HTML/JS/CSS with no frameworks or build tools (except Github Pages' default Jekyll compiler).
 As such, any non-standard elements are made from scratch, from CSS and JS.
 For example, the dropdown header menu found on some of the pages are made with over
-**350 lines of JavaScript**.
+**520 lines of pure JavaScript**.
 Here are some notes on the repository if you wish to explore:

 - `.depr`
   - Old and unfinished projects and files.
 Does not get built onto the website because of a Jekyll rule.